Fast data inversion for high-dimensional Ornstein-Uhlenbeck processes from noisy measurements: Simulated experiments

 \begin{experiment}[Correctly specified models with a known factor loading matrix] {{The data are generated by Equations (\ref{equ:FMOU})-(\ref{equ:OU}), and the slips are computed by Equation (\ref{equ:reconstructed_slip}), which approximate the data generating system in Equation (\ref{equ:displacement}).}} The orthogonal matrices $\mathbf U_0 \in \mathbb R^{k\times k}$, $\mathbf V_0 \in \mathbb R^{k^{\prime} \times {k}}$ are generated from the Stiefel manifold with two configurations: (1) $k=25, k'=150, d=6$ and (2) $k=32, k'=100, d=8$.
 The $l$th latent factor $\mathbf{z}_l$ is generated with inputs $t=1,\ldots,n$ for $n \in \{100, 200, 300\}$.
 We have $\mathbf{D}_0 = diag(d_1, \ldots, d_k)$ with $d_l$ sampled from $Unif(0, 1)$ for $l=1,...,{k}$ and rearranged decreasingly.
 Parameters $\rho_l$ and $\sigma_l^2$ are sampled from $Unif(0.95, 1)$ and $Unif(1, 2)$, respectively, for $l=1,...,d$.
 The matrix of the Green's function is constructed by $\mathbf G =\mathbf U_0 \mathbf{D}_0 \mathbf V^T_0$.
 The variance of the noise is assumed to be $\sigma_0^2 =1.5$.
 We repeated simulation $N=20$ times for each configuration. \end{experiment}

-We compare FMOU with NIF in this section, as other previously compared methods, such as DMD, LY1 and LY5, estimate the factor loading matrix.
-We show the $\text{RMSE}_m$ and $\text{RMSE}_s$ by FMOU and NIF in Figure \ref{fig:GP_factors_rmse}.
+We compare FMOU with NIF, as other previously compared methods, such as DMD, LY1 and LY5, estimate the factor loading matrix.
+The $\text{RMSE}_m$ and $\text{RMSE}_s$ by FMOU and NIF are provided in Figure \ref{fig:GP_factors_rmse}.
 As NIF does not involve the selection of the number of factors $d$, to eliminate the effect of selecting $d$, we assume $d$ is known for both FMOU and NIF.
 Across all configurations, the FMOU model consistently outperforms NIF in estimating the mean of the observations and the slip.
-Additionally, Figure SM2 in supplementary materials compares the estimation of $d$ in Experiment \ref{exp:GP_factor_simulation} and it demonstrates that IC can correctly identify the number of factors with a moderately large number of time points.
+Additionally, Figure SM2 in supplementary materials compares the estimation of $d$ in Experiment \ref{exp:GP_factor_simulation} and it demonstrates that {IC} in Equation (\ref{equ:d_est_PCA_IC}) can correctly identify the number of factors with a moderately large number of time points.
 The improvement by FMOU for Experiment \ref{exp:GP_factor_simulation} is not surprising as data are generated by FMOU model.
-Next we use a misspecified model in Experiment \ref{exp:ellipse_simulation} to illustrate the flexibility of FMOU estimation.
+Next we use a misspecified model to illustrate the flexibility of FMOU estimation.

 \begin{experiment}[A misspecified latent factor model for estimating a 2D elliptical slip] This simulation uses the Green's tensor $\mathbf G$ inherited from the real data for inferring the slip propagation in the Cascadia zone, where $k=200$, $k^{\prime}=1978$, $n=88$.
 An elliptical slip region is generated on a triangular mesh with a fixed center at $(\xi_{0,1}, \xi_{0,2})=(123.2^{\circ}\text{W}, 46.0^{\circ}$N) and a fixed semi‐minor axis extending from ($123.9^{\circ}$W, $46.0^{\circ}$N) to ($122.5^{\circ}$W, $46.0^{\circ}$N) with ground distance $r_0 = 108$km.
 The semi-major axis grows along the longitude as $r(t) = r_0/3 + vt$ with the growth rate $v=8$km/day.
 Data is generated through model (\ref{equ:displacement}) and the slip at the $h$th fault patch $(\xi_{h,1}, \xi_{h,2})$ and time $t$ is given by